-As a director of a company you have duties to your company, shareholders and under the Companies Act 1993.
+As a director of a registered company you have obligations to your company and shareholders, and responsibilities under the Companies Act 1993.

 Your role as a director

 A company director's duties can include:

 - determining and implementing policies and making decisions

 - preparing and filing statutory documents with the Companies Office or other agencies

 - calling meetings, including an annual meeting of shareholders